dy/piezo/docs/issues.md

       + doesn't grow memory within processor
     - channel case selector is part of processing function
       + makes JS API simpler: only provide channels for a-params
+    - exporting single method makes module unusable by other modules, eg. we can't redist songs and stick to main function convention.
+      - main export function is no different from any other t-dependent sound producing function.

   2. ?
 Or take `t`,`i` as param?
     * We may need to call same function with different time within same sound.